markscheble/Yosemite-Pop-Imager/README.md

 Run the application using "python gui.py".

-Alternatively: Use the prexisting executable "gui" in the folder dist.
+Alternatively: Use the prexisting executable "gui" application in the folder dist.